 How to Remove Warts Naturally

 Warts are skin growths that are caused by a virus and can vary in size and color.
 They tend to affect your hands, feet, and neck, but they can also appear on any part of your body.
 Although warts aren’t cancerous and don’t cause any health problems, they can make the person that suffers from this problem feel uncomfortable and insecure.
-But, you can treat warts by using different topical remedies that will help remove warts on your skin.
+However, you can treat warts by using different topical remedies that will help remove warts naturally.

 Garlic is a very healthy option to add to your diet and it has an added value that will get rid of warts.
-Apply garlic directly on the affected area: crush a fresh garlic clove until you get a thick paste and apply it directly on the wart.
+Apply garlic directly on the affected area.
+To do this, crush a fresh garlic clove until you get a thick paste and apply it directly on the wart.
 Leave it on over night and cover it with a clean bandage.

 When you wake up in the morning, remove the garlic and clean the affected area.
 Repeat this process every night until the wart dries up and falls off.
 Garlic will also keep new warts from appearing in this area.